epidemics-scepticism/onion-gen/README.md

 # onion-gen
+## Please don't actually use this.
-Toy implementation for generating vanity onions
+### Toy implementation for generating vanity onions